 Full-sized Bull Terriers are not hypoallergenic.
-They are a low shed breed with short hair but are not hypoallergenic canines.
+They are a low-shed breed with short hair but are not hypoallergenic canines.
 However, the Miniature Bull Terrier is a hypoallergenic dog.
 They have a remarkably low shedding rate and very little dander.
 These smaller dogs also do not drool or slobber a lot, making them hypoallergenic.

 Is a Bull Terrier a Pitbull?

 A Bull Terrier is not a Pitbull, though both belong to the Bully dog category.
 Pit Bull Terriers are terriers, not Bulldogs.
-Bull Terriers are usually larger than Pitbulls, Bull Terriers originated in England, and Pit Bull Terriers started in the United States.
+Bull Terriers are usually larger than Pitbulls.
+Bull Terriers originated in England, and Pit Bull Terriers started in the United States.
 So, when someone refers to a Pitbull, they are most likely not talking about the Bull Terrier.
 Both dog breeds come with a bit of baggage.
-They both were once used as fighting dogs and as bull bait.
+They were both once used as fighting dogs and as bull bait.
 However, both breeds have come a long way and are two of the friendliest, most lovable canines around.

 The Bull Terrier is an intriguing dog breed with a very special look.
 Some say they look like cartoon dogs because of their egg-shaped heads, tiny eyes, and very pointy ears.
-This breed has been around a long time and was bred over several generations to be a regal-looking well-tempered companion dog.
+This breed has been around for a long time and was bred over several generations to be a regal-looking, well-tempered companion dog.
 They are popular both as companions and as show dogs and can be one of the pricier breeds for a purebred.

 Welcoming a new pup into your home will bring you hours of laughter, cuddles, and fun.
 However, this canine is a lot of work and needs an experienced, dedicated owner.
 They do not like to stay home alone and often get into trouble because they want to chew up anything they can get their mouths on.
-Bringing home a new puppy is a considerable commitment emotionally, financially, and timewise.
+Bringing home a new puppy is a considerable commitment emotionally, financially, and time-wise.
 This pooch will require a lot of attention for his entire life, so owners should really do their research and get to know the breed before they decide to bring one home.
 As pet owners, we never want to put a dog in a situation where they fear poorly or have to be rehomed.
 We hope our guide has given you a good reference point and background in getting to know the Bull Terrier.